-- The Fire and Rescue Authority, with assistance from the Monitoring Officer, oversees and reviews the adequacy and effectiveness of the governance arrangements and internal control environment. - Agendas and minutes of meetings are publicly available on the internet along with webcasts of the Authority meetings (when available). - Authority reports follow a structured format which ensures that key information is presented in a clear and consistent manner to aid decision making. - The Authority has a publication scheme and complies with the requirements of the Information Commissioner in relation to Freedom of Information requests which ensures the public have access to information held. - The Improvement and Well-being Plan documents the objectives of the Authority. - The Annual Statement of Accounts was reviewed to ensure a more user friendly format.
+- The Authority, with assistance from the Monitoring Officer, oversees and reviews the adequacy and effectiveness of the governance arrangements and internal control environment. - Agendas and minutes of meetings are publicly available on the internet along with webcasts of the Authority meetings (when available). - Authority reports follow a structured format which ensures that key information is presented in a clear and consistent manner to aid decision makina. - The Authority has a publication scheme and complies with the requirements of the Information Commissioner in relation to Freedom of Information requests which ensures the public have access to information held. - The Improvement and Well-being Plan documents the objectives of the Authority. - The Annual Statement of Accounts are produced in a user friendly format.
 This provides clear information on income and expenditure and demonstrates the stewardship of public money for the year.
 The accounts are submitted for audit by the statutory deadline of 31 May. - The Annual Pay Policy Statement is approved and published in accordance with the Localism Act 2011.
 Members' salaries are paid in accordance with the Independent Remuneration Panel decisions and reported on the internet. - Members and senior officers declare relevant interests in accordance with the Code of Practice on Local Authority Accounting in the UK.
-These declarations enable the Authority to identify and report any related party transactions. - The Annual Governance Statement provides transparency on the governance arrangements and the planned improvements for the coming year. - The Annual Statement of Accounts and Annual Governance Statement are subject to scrutiny and approval in accordance with the Authority's Constitution. - The Wales Audit Office is the appointed external auditor and provides an opinion on the Statement of Accounts, which is published on the Authority's website.
+These declarations enable the Authority to identify and report any related party transactions. - The Annual Governance Statement provides transparency on the governance arrangements and the planned improvements for the coming year. - Audit Wales is the external auditor appointed by statute and provides an opinion on the Statement of Accounts, which is published on the Authority's website.
 The Authority acts on recommendations and, where necessary, takes corrective action. - The Internal Audit arrangements include a risk based approach, which provides assurance that key risks are being managed.
-The Authority acts on recommendations and where necessary, takes corrective action. - Processes are in place to ensure that recommendations from inspection and regulatory bodies are actioned.
+The Authority acts on recommendations and where necessary, takes corrective action. - Processes are in place to ensure that recommendations from inspection and regulatory bodies are actioned. - The Audit Wales review of corporate resilience summarised on page 5 will be considered as part of the annual planning cycling to ensure that opportunities for improvement are fully considered.